Skip to main content

 • You must have a letter from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist recommending leave for a specific semester.

-• You must have prior approval from the Office of Global Learning before dropping courses or unregistering.
+• You must have prior approval from International Services before dropping courses or withdrawing.

-• You may not work off-campus without prior authorization from the Office of Global Learning.
+• You may not work off-campus without prior authorization from International Services.
 On-campus work is a possibility.
-Talk with the Office of Global Learning.
+Talk with us.

 These are the requirements and limitations for immigration purposes, and do not necessarily coincide with Cornell’s health leave requirements and limitations.